-- At what point in a patient’s disease process do you start thinking/talking about hospice care?
+- At what point in my or my loved one’s disease process do you think we should start thinking/talking about hospice care?

-- Would you consider referring earlier to Wren if we could prevent that patient from having that last hospitalization?
+- Would you consider a hospice referral to Wren if it could prevent me or my loved one from having another Emergency Room visit or hospitalization?

-- In your opinion, what is the optimal length of time you would like your patient’s to receive hospice for?
+- In your opinion, what is the optimal length of time you or a loved one would like to receive hospice for?

 - 1-2 weeks